chucklqsun/apollo_learning/how_to_run_offline_perception_visualizer.md

 ```
 When playing the bag, the PCD files will be dumped to the export directory (defalut: `/apollo/data/pcd`).
 The extracted PCD files are named according to their frame numbers which correspond to the order of playing the recorded messages from the point cloud ROS topic (e.g., `/apollo/sensor/velodyne64/compensator/PointCloud2`).
 In addition, there are two other files (`stamp.txt` and `pose.txt`) generated in the export directory.
 They will be used to generate the Pose file for each frame.

+**Notice**
+If doesn't work, using 'rosbag info <your bagfile>' to check your bag.
+In my trial, I use a bag named 'Apollo1.5_demo.bag' (currently named 'demo-sensor-demo-apollo-1.5.bag'), which is 9.59 Gigabytes.

 1.3 Generate Pose files
 We provide a Python script `gen_pose_file.py` to generate the Pose files from `pose.txt`.
 ```